 c) Faculty-Student Liaison(s)

-d) Inclusivity, Equity, and Diversity (IED) Representative(s)
+d) Inclusivity, Equity, and Diversity (IED) Officer(s)

 e) Graduate-Undergraduate Student Liaison